mobxjs/mobx-utils/README.md

 Disposes all observers created during construction and removes state added to base array items.

-## ObservableGroupMap
+## ObservableMap

-Create a new ObservableGroupMap.
-This immediately observes all members of the array.
-Call
-\#dispose() to stop tracking.

-### Parameters

--   `base`  The array to sort into groups.
--   `groupBy`  The function used for grouping.
--   `_a`
--   `options`  Object with properties:
-     `name`: Debug name of this ObservableGroupMap.
-     `keyToName`: Function to create the debug names of the observable group arrays.

-### dispose

-Disposes all observers created during construction and removes state added to base array items.

 ## computedFn

-computedFn takes a function with an arbitrarily amount of arguments, and memoized the output of the function based on the arguments passed in.
+computedFn takes a function with an arbitrary amount of arguments, and memoizes the output of the function based on the arguments passed in.

 computedFn(fn) returns a function with the very same signature.
 There is no limit on the amount of arguments that is accepted.
-However, the amount of arguments must be consistent and default arguments are not supported.
+However, the amount of arguments must be constant and default arguments are not supported.

 By default the output of a function call will only be memoized as long as the output is being observed.